-A not-so-small secret Ruaha National Park
+A Wild and Remote Tanzanian Safari Ruaha National Park

 From the capital, Dar es Salaam, fly south for two-and-a-half hours.
 Ducking your head as you disembark the light aircraft (bush taxi), you’ll find a pristine land of giant baobab trees, rolling hills and golden plains.